Geometry Bulletin Boards

 • congruent shapes

 I recommend using plastic, wooden, or laminated cardstock pieces when students are learning about tangrams.
-For a bulletin board, have each student create a different animal from construction paper tangrams.
+Have each student create a different animal from construction paper tangrams for a bulletin board.
 Have students glue the animal shapes onto a contrasting piece of construction paper.
 These look great displayed on a bulletin board.

 This link takes you to a tangram pattern.
 The pdf includes two sizes.
 I recommend using the small size.
 The pictures above were placed on an 8 by 8-inch piece of construction paper using the smaller tangram puzzle pattern.